- 1 Can medication affect eyelash extensions?

 Some people experience irritation in the days and weeks after having their lashes applied.
 This irritation is often caused by dirt, oil, and debris that’s built up in your lashes and extensions.

 Often, those who have had eyelash extensions applied are afraid to get them wet, but it’s essential to wash your lashes gently every day to keep them clean and free from infection-causing bacteria and debris.

-If the skin around your eyes is itchy or red after an extension application, wait a day to see if the itching and redness subsides, and gently wash and rinse the lashes to ensure that they’re clean.
+If the eyelash extensions itchy or red after an extension application, wait a day to see if the itching and redness subsides, and gently wash and rinse the lashes to ensure that they’re clean.

-If the problem continues after a day, consult with your technician to see what remedies are available to help.
+If you continue to have irritated eyes after eyelash extensions and the itching problem continues after a day, consult with your technician to see what remedies are available to help.
 If you’re in significant discomfort, seek advice from a healthcare professional.